polpanka/pastydownloader/README.md

 - **[Qt for Python (PySide6)](https://www.qt.io/qt-for-python)** — the toolkit behind the desktop interface.

 Without these projects, PastyDownloader simply wouldn't exist.

+## 🤝 Contributing

+Bug reports, feature requests and pull requests are welcome — see [CONTRIBUTING.md](CONTRIBUTING.md) for how to file an issue, the project scope, and how to build from source.

 ## Releases